Table of Contents

 a problem drinker.
 Some people can abuse alcohol for years without developing alcohol dependence.
 Others may be high-functioning alcoholics, able to be successful at a career and fulfilling family obligations even though they consume high amounts of alcohol.
 Eventually, however, abusing alcohol for an extended time period will take a toll one way or another.
 Health will be impacted, cognitive decline occurs, or there might be a DUI arrest that creates legal headaches—even if the individual never became alcoholic in the classical sense.

 Risk Factors For Alcoholism

-So why is it that some heavy drinkers become alcoholic and others do not?
-There are some risk factors for alcoholism that can predispose an individual to becoming alcoholic.
+So why is it that some heavy drinkers become alcoholics and others do not?
+There are some risk factors for alcoholism that can predispose an individual to become an alcoholic.
 The genetic component is one such factor.
-If someone has a strong family history of alcoholism there is a much higher probability that they could also become alcoholic.
+If someone has a strong family history of alcoholism there is a much higher probability that they could also become an alcoholic.
 A co-occurring mental health disorder, such as depression, bipolar disorder, or generalized anxiety can also result in alcohol dependence, as the individual seeks to numb emotional pain or symptoms of anxiety.

 So, Am I an Alcoholic?

 There are behavioral symptoms that an addiction is forming that can serve as warning signs.
 These might include: